-Choosing a funeral song is a very personal task.
-Often funeral songs reflect the personality of the deceased, and they serve as a way to pay tribute to their life.
+Choosing a funeral song for a memorial service is a very personal task.
+Often funeral songs reflect the personality of the deceased, and they serve as a way to pay tribute to your loved ones during their celebration of life.
 While most people choose from traditional funeral songs when it comes to planning a funeral for a loved one or yourself, there are no rules.
-This means sometimes families gravitate towards modern songs instead.
+This means sometimes families gravitate towards modern, popular funeral songs instead.

 1. “Heaven” by Avicii

 Part of Avicii’s posthumous album, this dreamy synth-driven track can be a beautiful addition to any funeral service.
 The lyrics talk about birth and death and how we all wish to find ourselves in heaven one day.
 A different take on traditional funeral songs that’s perfectly suited for a modern ceremony.

 2. “In the Arms of an Angel” by Sarah McLachlan

 Even though this song was released back in 1997, it still has modern vibes.
 An emotional song based on a heroin overdose, which is sometimes referred to as being in the “arms of the angel.”
 It explores the horrors of struggling with addiction and the comfort of finding comfort with those they love.
 This song is now a common modern funeral song.

 The song is an ode to the singers’ late mother.
 With verses like, “You’ll never know how much I miss you, the day they took you, I wish it were me instead.”
 The song can be used for a mother’s funeral.
 The singer has expressed that writing the song felt almost like therapy.
 A beautiful song to pay tribute to loving mothers everywhere.

 4. “One More Light” by Linkin Park